AaltoUrbanWater/GisToSWMM5/input_files.md

 |  |  |||

 ## Cross sections table
 Cross sections table defines the geometries for all the conduits (pipes, channels, junctions) and regulator links (orifices, weirs) in the drainage system.

-File format is _.csv_ where each row defines the properties of one conduit in the system.
+File format is comma-separated _.csv_ where each row defines the properties of one conduit in the system.
 The file can be directly produced using e.g. ArcMap or QGIS.

 The file must have a header row with the following attributes that are defined on the following rows for each conduit.

 Format of these options are explained in SWMM user manual Appendix D, section D.2 Input File Format, "Section: ```[XSECTIONS]```"

 | Attribute |              | Notes |